StanfordBDHG/ENGAGE-HF-Firebase/README.md

 ### patients/$userId$/medicationRequests/$medicationRequestId$

 Based on [FHIR MedicationRequest](https://hl7.org/fhir/R4B/medicationrequest.html), the following properties may be used, while additional properties are ignored by the Engage-HF system.
+Clients may ignore this list and simply query for patients/$userId$/medicationRecommendations and retrieve the relevant requests from the recommendations.

 |Property|Type|Values|Comments|
 |-|-|-|-|